wp-plugins/13-moon-synchronometer/readme.txt

 == About the Series ==
 * There are three plugins that synchronize with each day and decoding.
 This plugin is the third of a series developed to expand the use of Natural Time.
 * If you like this plugin, you might also like the [__uChing Decoder__](http://wordpress.org/plugins/u-ching-decoder/) and the [__Cosmic History Quotes__](http://wordpress.org/plugins/cosmic-history-quotes/).
 Each one synchronizes with the other.
+* We're actively seeking translators to work on Russian, Chinese, and all other languages.
+Our versions now include: English, Dutch and Spanish.

 = Help Keep Our Plugins Free =
 If you find this plugin useful, please [__make a donation__](http://anthonyfogleman.com/blog/donations/) to help contribute to further development of this and other interesting plugins for development of Natural Time and connections in peaceful ways.
 Thanks! - [__Anthony Fogleman__](http://profiles.wordpress.org/tonyray/)